hoasxyz/even-website/content/post/2019-05-14-r-packages-in-github.md

 hideHeaderAndFooter: no
 ---

-R packages collecting in GitHub.
+R packages collecting on GitHub.

 <!--more-->